smartfog/fogflow/doc/en/source/performance.rst

 Performance of NGSI-LD based thinBroker in FogFlow
 ================================================================

 This tutorial introduces the performace evaluation of NGSILD based context management systems of the FogFlow framework.
-Our analyses include the performance comparision of FogFlow broker with other NGSILD broker(orion broker, stelio Broker, Scorpio Broker) in terms of  throughput (number of messages per second) and response time/message propagation latency and  efficiency of context availability discoveries and context transfers in the smart city scale.Moreover, we analyze the scalability of FogFlow using multiple IoT Brokers.
+The following analyses include the performance comparision of FogFlow broker with other NGSILD broker(orion broker, stelio Broker, Scorpio Broker) on the basis of throughput (number of messages per second) and response time/message propagation latency.

 Experiement Setup
 -------------------

-**FogFlow system:** To test the performance, I have deployed one cloud node(4vCPUs, 16 GB RAM) and two edge node(4vCPUs, 8 GB RAM) in doker container.
+**FogFlow system:** To test the performance, FogFlow is deployed on one cloud node(4vCPUs, 16 GB RAM) and two edge node(4vCPUs, 8 GB RAM) in doker container.

 **Listener client:** To measure the delay of context update from the moment sent by a context producer to the time received by a subscriber we are using listener client.
 Listener client is deployed on a VM(4cpu, 8GB RAM)